Stewie Griffin

-Stewart "Stewie" Gilligan Griffin is a fictional character from the animated television series Family Guy.
-He is voiced by the series creator Seth MacFarlane and first appeared on television, along with the rest of the Griffin family, in a 15-minute short on December 20, 1998.
+Stewart Gilligan "Stewie" Griffin is a fictional character from the animated television series Family Guy.
+He is voiced by series creator Seth MacFarlane and first appeared on television, along with the rest of the Griffin family, in the episode "Death Has a Shadow" on January 31, 1999.
 Stewie was created and designed by MacFarlane himself, who was asked to pitch a pilot to the Fox Broadcasting Company, based on The Life of Larry and Larry & Steve, two shorts made by MacFarlane featuring a middle-aged man named Larry and an intellectual dog, Steve.
-After the pilot was given the green light, the Griffin family appeared in the episode "Death Has a Shadow".

 Stewie is a highly precocious toddler who talks and acts as an adult.
+He is the third child and second son of Peter and Lois Griffin, the youngest brother of Meg, the younger brother of Chris, and the older half-brother of Bertram.
 He began the series as a megalomaniacal sociopath, initially obsessed with violence, matricide, and world domination.
-He is the third child of Peter and Lois Griffin, the youngest brother of Meg, and the younger brother of Chris.
-Throughout the series, particularly following the two episode arc "Stewie Kills Lois" and "Lois Kills Stewie", the violent aspects of Stewie's personality were toned down, and he has evolved into an eccentric, friendly, bisexual and flamboyant scamp (something possibly foreshadowed in the direct-to-video film Stewie Griffin: The Untold Story).
+As the series progressed, particularly following the events of the direct-to-video film Stewie Griffin: The Untold Story and the two-episode arc "Stewie Kills Lois" and "Lois Kills Stewie", the devious and violent aspects of Stewie's personality were toned down, and he has evolved into an eccentric, friendlier, and flamboyant scamp.
 He has also come to have a very close friendship with the family's anthropomorphic dog, Brian, whom he originally used to antagonize in the earliest episodes.
 Stewie is considered to be the show's breakout character and has received numerous award nominations from writers such as Jodiss Pierre.